Bar open late

 * Click here for rating key

 Waterfront Hotel Restaurant Review: No, the Waterfront Hotel isn’t really a hotel anymore, but there are a number of reasons why it’s a good idea to dine --- if not sleep --- there.
 One of the oldest buildings in Baltimore, the Waterfront has played many roles in its 200-plus years: sailors’ home-away-from-home, Civil War soldiers’ housing, and, of course, its TV role as the detectives’ hangout in “Homicide: Life on the Street.”
 It’s now a multi-faceted restaurant, encompassing a boisterous bar, a genteel dining room with fireplace and harbor views, and a hang-loose lounge.
 Whichever venue you choose, you’ll find a lively menu with an emphasis on creative tacos, barbecue and burgers.
-Favorite appetizers include fried green tomatoes, fried local oysters and skillet mac ‘n’ cheese.
+Favorite appetizers include fried green tomatoes, Old Bay steamed shrimp, and skillet mac ‘n’ cheese.
 Brunch is bountiful, and the location ideal for after-meal strolling.
 Come in after 9 p.m. any night and you’re sure to hear a live show.